Idukki

 How to run a UGC competition that fills your gallery, online and in-store

-Most brands "collect UGC" by hoping customers tag them.
+Most brands "collect UGC" by hoping customers tag them, then wonder why the gallery stays empty.
 A competition changes the deal.
-A prize, a deadline and a clear ask give people a reason to post today.
-That single shift is the difference between a trickle and a stream.
+A prize, a deadline and a clear ask give someone a reason to post today instead of never.
+That one shift is the difference between a trickle and a stream.

 The mechanism is simple.
 An incentive plus a deadline drives volume.
 Volume gives you choice.
 A rights request at the point of entry makes the best pieces legally reusable.
 The gallery puts them back on the product page, where the next shopper is deciding.
-Visual proof from real customers is consistently one of the strongest trust signals on a PDP.
+Visual proof from real customers is consistently one of the strongest trust signals on a PDP, which is why the same content that wins a contest also lifts UGC conversion rate once it lands on the page.

 • ~4 in 5